 When looking to digitize more areas of your business, check that your ERP software has API integration capabilities.
 API or “Application Program Interface” is a set of routines, protocols and tools that allows the application to share information with other applications that also have an API.
 Integrations can include EDI, eCommerce, and transportation management solutions.
 All allow for the digitalization of common business practices.

 - EDI or “Electronic Data Interchange” is used to exchange electronic documents with trading partners.
 For example, big-box retailers often require EDI transactions because it's easy for them to communicate with multiple businesses electronically.

 - Integrating your already created Magento or Shopify website is easy to do.
 The information is up to date in real-time and your customers will have access to live inventory levels reducing errors and increasing customer satisfaction.

 - Being a successful business does not mean that the interaction ends after the sale.
 Once an order is made either online, through the phone or by email, the warehouse then has to pick, pack and ship the product.
-We mentioned above how Barcode Scanning can digitize the picking and packing process but did you know you can also digitize and streamline the shipping process.
+We mentioned above how barcode scanning can digitize the picking and packing process but did you know you can also digitize and streamline the shipping process.
 Integrating with a Transformation Management system such as 2Ship helps to automate the shipping process.
 Shipping can be expensive, but with 2Ship you are able to digitally see real-time shipping rates so you can choose the best option for you.

 Implementing digitalization tools can truly help your business grow but requires you to be prepared for change.
-Download our Change Management Guide today to help you and your team prepare as you implement tools to help your business become digital.